shapelets/khiva/CONTRIBUTING.md

 ## Contribution process

 In order to contribute to the code base, we follow the next process :
-1. The main branch is develop, every developer should pull the current status of the branch before stating to develop any new feature.
+1. The main branch is `develop`, every developer should pull the current status of the branch before starting to develop any new feature.
 `git pull`
 1. Create a new branch with the following pattern "feature/[name_of_the_feature]" `git checkout -b feature/example_feature`